tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 with what was granted and the reason.
 The player will note the same in their log along with the session name, date and what was gained or lost.

-Players may transfer Dots of Backgrounds to each other with a 15 Success Downtime Task.
-You may not even begin this process until you have been playing your current Character for at least 90 days.
+Players may transfer Dots of Backgrounds to each other, <u>or allow other Players to take multiple Dots of their Backgrounds,</u> with a 15 Success Downtime Task. <u>Also, when death-durable Backgrounds become unowned, a 15 success Downtime can acquire all the Dots of a single Background.
+If multiple Players are trying for the same Background, the Player who first reaches 15 successes gains the Dots.
+Artifacts are excepted from this rule as they are objects and can be given or stolen instantly.</u>You may not even begin this process until you have been playing your current Character for at least 90 days.

 NPCs represented by dots of Background (eg. **Allies, Retainer, Contacts**) have drastically reduced stat entries for ease of play --